yzhang0301/codes/SenseStorm/Connection.md

 # Preparations

-## Step 1: Download the VNC Viewer on your laptop _(Optional)_
+## Step 1: Download the "VNC Viewer" software on your laptop _(Optional)_
 You could find the download link over [here](https://www.realvnc.com/en/connect/download/viewer/windows/)

+Install the "VNC viewer" software on your laptop.

+## Step 2: Download the "SenseTime Edu (PC Client)" software on your laptop
+You could find the download link over [here](https://hk.study.sensetime.com/download/)

-Install the VNC viewer on your laptop and you should be ready to go!
+Install the "SenseTime Edu (PC Client)" software according to your operating system on your laptop (Windows or Mac OSX).

-## Step 2: Download the SenseStorm Robot Assistant on your smartphone
+## Step 3: Download the SenseStorm Robot Assistant on your smartphone
 You could find the app by scanning the QR code:

 ![QR code](./support/vnc.png)

-## Step 3: Pair your SenseStorm with the App
+## Step 4: Pair your SenseStorm with the App
 1. Open the App and select the tab for SenseStorm:

 ![step 1](./support/app1.png)